lucasjellema/tech-radar-prototype2/development-log.md

 - only edit rating properties when creating a new blip/rating for an existing object
 - generate ratings for all objects that do not have a rating for the current context (author, scope, time)
 - use session defaults & property defaults when generating ratings
+- show date (such as timestamp rating) as input date/time or as read only with property format

 ## April 15th